 The newest edition of The State of the States in Intellectual and Developmental Disabilities: 2017 is soon to be published by the American Association on Intellectual and Developmental Disabilities (AAIDD).
 The new 2017 Edition is available to order from AAIDD.

 *Self-advocates, families, state agencies, the Administration on Intellectual and Developmental Disabilities-funded network, State Arc chapters, and state legislators and their staff can receive complimentary copies.

 Welcome to the website for the State of the States in Intellectual and Developmental Disabilities Project, administered by the University of Colorado, and funded in part by the Administration on Intellectual and Developmental Disabilities.

-Established in 1982 to investigate the determinants of public spending for intellectual and developmental disabilities (I/DD) services in the United States, the project now maintains a 39-year longitudinal record of revenue, spending, and programmatic trends in the 50 states, the District of Columbia, and the United States as a whole.
-Analysis of the rich detail of the data base reveals the impact over time of federal and state fiscal policy, and illustrates important service delivery trends in the states in community living, public and private residential institutions, family support, supported employment, supported living, and Medicaid Waivers.
+Established in 1982 to investigate the determinants of public spending for intellectual and developmental disabilities (IDD) services in the United States, the Project now maintains a 39-year record of revenue, spending, and programmatic trends in the 50 states, the District of Columbia, and the United States as a whole.
+Analysis of the rich detail of the data base demonstrates the impact over time of federal, state, and local government fiscal policy.
+The data illustrate important service delivery trends in the states in community living, public and private residential institutions, family support, supported employment, supported living, and Medicaid Waivers.
 Demographic data include general population, personal income, total state budget, and Survey of Income and Program Participation data.

 Financial and programmatic trends in the United States are presented in a series of 11 books.
 The most recent is The State of the States in Intellectual and Developmental Disabilities: 2017, by David Braddock, Richard Hemp, Emily Shea Tanis, Jiang Wu, and Laura Haffer.
 The book is available for purchase from AAIDD by calling 301-604-1340, or contact us directly.